mcmah309/rust_core/lib/src/option/README.md

 # Option

 Option represents the union of two types `Some` and `None`.
-An alternative to null.
-The `Option` type is not meant to replace nullable types, but rather complement them.
-[This](#to-option-or-not-to-option) section discusses more.
-But all types in rust_core support nullable and `Option` implementations of classes and methods, to allow full usability of rust_core with or without the `Option` type.
-Giving you greater control.
+An `Option` is an extension type of `null`.
+Therefore, `Option` has the exact same runtime cost of `null`, but with one big advantage, you can chain null specific operations!

+All types in rust_core support nullable and `Option` implementations of classes and methods for ergonomic convenience, but you can easily switch between the two with `toOption` and `toNullable` (or you can use `.v` and `Option(nullable)` directly).

 ### Usage
 The `Option` Type and features work very similar to [Result].
 We are able to chain operations in a safe way without